Tineco A10 Review

 Tineco A10 Dual Filter

-The Tineco A10 has two filters – a pre-motor and a post-motor HEPA filter that’s washable.
+The Tineco A10 features two filters: a pre-motor filter and a post-motor HEPA filter that’s washable.

 Tineco says that the HEPA filter can block allergens up to 0.3 microns from coming back out through the exhaust.